 Heading to the zoo with the under 5 crowd?
-Here are some fun preschool activity ideas!
+Here are some fun preschool zoo activities and snacks!
 A fun “At the Zoo” picture scavenger hunt, snack ideas, tips for packing a cute and easy lunch and more!

 Ruby overheard a conversation between my husband and I about how it would be fun to take her to the zoo on an upcoming day off of from work.
 She thought that was a fantastic idea and made sure to remind us weekly about it.
 Finally the day came for her special trip to the zoo with mommy and daddy!
 As always, I documented our special day and made quick round up of zoo themed preschool activity ideas for ages 3-5 that you might want to use as well!